rduplain/memo/startups-for-people-with-problems.md

 [safe-notes]: https://www.ycombinator.com/documents/
 [safe-note-problems]: https://techcrunch.com/2017/07/08/why-safe-notes-are-not-safe-for-entrepreneurs/

+You can raise funds with debt instead of selling shares of equity.
+This often means a "note payable" at a maturity date, with some percentage of return.
+For example, borrow $100k and repay $112k a year later, using 12% of simple interest maturing annually.
+In general, investors will want to convert the note into equity over time, reinvesting the return instead of remitting payment, which ultimately arrives at note instruments for future equity, i.e. SAFE notes as mentioned above.
+Besides, a 12% rate of return is better invested in lower risk ventures, and startups are best optimized toward the highest valuation with the least amount of cash.

+There are also financial instruments which provide a same-as-cash line of credit from a conventional bank, but the psychology of startup finance is to invest for the long term with high return resulting from high risk.
+In general, your balance sheet takes on cash when you sell shares to an investor or products and services to a customer.

+(Note that when you do take on debt instruments, creditors will look to founders to personally guarantee the funds, making you liable for the cash in the event of default, i.e. when the new startup company misses a payment due.
+Treat credit cards like your own cash.)

 With every new investment, founders dilute.
 As do any other shareholders: common stock holders (anyone receiving equity as part of compensation, founders included), and previous investors.
 This means that if you are 100% owner, or if